mathesar-foundation/mathesar-wiki/docs/engineering/research/formulas.md

 - ⚖️ **Deleting a referenced column**

-    - It's _possible_ to delete a referenced colum, but the resulting behavior may catch users off guard
+    - It's _possible_ to delete a referenced column, but the resulting behavior may catch users off guard

         ```sql
         alter table formulas drop column a;